 Obviously, the long list of movement presented above also imposes the need of smart exercise selection.
 I like Gray Cook's idea of [continuums].
 Of course, there is a certain order in which exercise has to be undertaken.
 Also, as Gray points out, a developmental approach makes sense.
 As toddlers, we first learn to stabilize in the sagittal plane before moving on to other, more complex patterns.
 Hence, this should also be a priority in a proper S&C regime.
 However, sagittal plane movement is not what dominates in most sports.
 Rather, there's a less-clinical blend of mult-planar movement and multi-axial rotation, along with a fair share of force moments which are biomechanically unfavorable, to say the least.
-Of course, with proper injury prevention in mind, these very situations need be be adressed in a controlled, safe manner.
+Of course, with proper injury prevention in mind, all of those, need be be adressed in a controlled, safe manner.
 The question, now, is how to weigh the concurring training goals (sagittal plane strength and dynamic, multi-planar stability) and meld them into a sensible continuum.
-Here, we encounter the [point of diminishing results].
+Here's how we look at continuums.

 In a nutshell, the point of diminishing returns describes a point at which the relationship between the additional investment of resources and the resulting, additional output starts to move in an unfavorable direction.
 Note that in the second video above, there're a total drop in productivity at some point.
 That isn't necessarily so when training for strength.
 Acquiring an additional total output just requires significantly higher input as some point.